 This issue is important to PMI because it can affect the operations of PMI in certain countries where corruption could be an issue.
-PMI has a robust infrastructure for monitoring compliance with its Principles and Practices, supported by its Guidebook for Success (Code of Conduct), where strict standards on how to operate to avoid corruption practices are outlined.
-PMI assesses this issue through a deforestation risk assessment of its entire value chain, involving external consultants and national specific databases.
-The assessment focuses on the origin of PMI's paper and pulp-based products and uses country specific data by the Transparency International Corruption Index as one of the variables to identify countries with a high-risk profile.
-Results from this assessment are used to inform PMI's sourcing strategy and to identify those suppliers that require additional engagement to guarantee that there is no corruption associated to their products.
+Assessment of PMI's potential exposure to deforestation risk is done through deforestation risk assessment covering the entire value chain by combining external consultant's tools and methodologies, and national specific databases which supports the identification of potential risk areas.
+The assessment focuses on the origin of PMI's paper and pulp-based products and uses country specific data from the Forest Stewardship Council's Centralized National Risks Assessments to identify countries with a high-risk profile.
+Results from this assessment are used to inform PMI's sourcing strategy and to identify those suppliers that require additional engagement to mitigate potential corruption risk.
 It is also supported by our STEP program (Sustainable Transformation Enable Performance) which aims at supporting the deployment of our Responsible Sourcing Principles within our Supply Chain and which contain Business Ethics Management assessment criteria.
+Responsible Sourcing Principles are included in a clause in suppliers contracts and therefore part of contractual obligation for them.